 - Level 1 Fair values are based on unadjusted quoted prices in active markets for identical assets.
-Our Level 1 assets include the Principal Financial Group, Inc. ESOP and the self-directed brokerage account. - Level 2 Fair values are based on inputs other than quoted prices within Level 1 that are observable for the asset, either directly or indirectly.
-Our Level 2 assets include separate accounts and are reflected at net asset value (NAV). - Level 3 Fair values are based on significant unobservable inputs for the asset.
+Our Level 1 assets include the Principal Financial Group, Inc. ESOP and the SDBA. - Level 2 Fair values are based on inputs other than quoted prices within Level 1 that are observable for the asset, either directly or indirectly.
+Our Level 2 assets include separate accounts and CITs and are reflected at the net asset value (NAV). - Level 3 Fair values are based on significant unobservable inputs for the asset.
 Our Level 3 assets include the deferred income annuity and guaranteed interest accounts.

 Transfers between fair value hierarchy levels are recognized at the beginning of the reporting period.
-There were no transfers between levels during 2017 and 2016.
+There were no transfers between levels during 2018 and 2017.